MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-certificates.md

 ## Sustainability certificate area

 The *sustainability certificate area* refers to the specific area covered by a particular certificate.
 Generally, this method is used to categorize similar certificates based on distinct characteristics.
-To create new sustainability certificate area, follow the steps:
+To create new sustainability certificate area, follow these steps:

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sust.
 Certificate Areas**, and then select the related link.
 2. On the **Sust.
 Certificate Areas** page, select **New** and enter the **Number** and **Name** fields for new certificate area.